pgooch/find-your-ross/README.md

-# find-your-ross
+# Find Your Ross

- A react app that will help you find just the Bob Ross episode your looking for (while also being an example for some of the new React features)
+Find your ross is a react app that will let you find just the Bob Ross episode you want based on some filtering options.

+This version should not be considered "done", I'm simply publishing it now so I can use it's code as an example, maybe some day this will get finished, but not today.